alexpyattaev/spatialtree/README.md

 ## Roadmap
 ### 0.2.0:
- - swap L and C, so the key (position) is before the chunk, which is consistent with other key-value datatypes in rust
+ - There is no way to prune nodes (yet).
+They do not eat much RAM, but it may become a problem.
- - more benchmarks
+ - Organize benchmarks better

 ### 0.3.0:
+ - Swap L and C, so the key (position) is before the chunk, which is consistent with other key-value datatypes in rust
- - use generic const expressions to improve API
+ - Use generic const expressions to improve templating

 ## License
 Licensed under either